b-jancovich/time_freq_analysis/SLT_Demo_Tool/readme.md

 Results are plotted in a single window, and UI dialog asks whether to play the audio file over the currently selected windows audio device.
 A final UI element then asks if the user would like to re-run the analysis on the same (trimmed and resampled) audio file, providing an opportunity to test different analysis algorithm parameters.

+SYSTEM REQUIREMENTS:
+- Windows 10 or later (64-bit)
+- MATLAB Runtime (Installed automatically if not already present)

+INSTALLATION:
+- Double Click the file "SLT_Demo_Tool_WebInstaller.exe".
+- The installer will search your system for an installation of MATLAB Runtime.
+- If it is not present, it will download and install it automatically.
+- NOTE: The MATLAB Runtime installer requires approximately 2 GB of disk space.

 ____________________________________________________________________________